gem/oq-engine/engine_api.md

 Response:

 a JSON object, containing:
-    * valid: a boolean indicating if the provided text is a valid nrml
+    * valid: a boolean indicating if the provided text is a valid NRML
     * error_msg: the error message, if any error was found (None otherwise)
-    * error_line: line of the given xml where the error was found (None if no error was found or if it was not a validation error)
+    * error_line: line of the given XML where the error was found (None if no error was found or if it was not a validation error)